digitalocean/container-blueprints/DOKS-wordpress/README.md

 **Notes:**

-- For advance configuration of Nginx Ingress Controller and Cert-mananger pelase visit [How to Configure Ingress using Nginx](https://github.com/digitalocean/Kubernetes-Starter-Kit-Developers/blob/main/03-setup-ingress-controller/nginx.md) for more details.
+- For more details about Nginx Ingress Controller and Cert-Manager, please visit Starter Kit chapter - [How to Configure Ingress using Nginx](https://github.com/digitalocean/Kubernetes-Starter-Kit-Developers/blob/main/03-setup-ingress-controller/nginx.md).

-- An alternative way to install [NGINX Ingress Controller](https://marketplace.digitalocean.com/apps/nginx-ingress-controller) and [Cert-Manager](https://marketplace.digitalocean.com/apps/cert-manager) is by using the DigitalOcean market place where you can install them using 1-Click App Addon.
+- An alternative way to install[ NGINX Ingress Controller](https://marketplace.digitalocean.com/apps/nginx-ingress-controller) and [Cert-Manager](https://marketplace.digitalocean.com/apps/cert-manager) is via the DigitalOcean 1-click apps platform.

 #### Configuring Production Ready TLS Certificates for WordPress

-Before creating the certificate is required a cluster issuer to be created for cert-mananger in order to know where the certificate to be created, for eg, we will use the Let's Encrypt production.
-Create the following YAML file and replace <YOUR-EMAIL-HERE> with the contact email that you want the TLS certificate to show.
+A cluster issuer is required first, in order to obtain the final TLS certificate.
+Create the following YAML file, and replace using a valid email address for TLS certificate registration.

 ```yml
 # letsencrypt-issuer.yaml